Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 I mean, people were developing enlarged hearts and dying.

-So I was very skeptical uh of that.
+So I was very skeptical of that.

 And I'm skeptical now of the vaccine by the fact that there are some reports of things not going well.

-So I I'm gonna trust science.
+So I'm going to trust science.

-Uh I that's the first time I've ever heard of that.
+That's the first time I've ever heard of that.

 How are you doing, Matt?

-Hey Tony, how are you, sir?
+Hey, Tony, how are you, sir?

-How are you doing?
+How you doing?

 Oh, yeah, yeah.

-Um, it's it it's amazing to me.
+No, it's amazing to me.

-I agree with everything you said, you know, Colonel, I agree with everything you said.
+I agree with everything you said, you know, Colonel.

-But you know what, let's lock Americans down because this thing's dangerous.
+Let's lock Americans down because this thing's dangerous.

 Right.

-It's it's insane.
+It's insane.

-And I I actually don't.
+And I actually don't.

 Why is the military refusing to take the vaccine?

-Well uh there's a couple of reasons.
+Well, there's a couple of reasons.

-Uh they're very fit.
+They're very fit.

-Every service has a certain level of of test you take at least once a year to pass.
+Every service has a certain level of test you take at least once a year to pass.

 If you don't pass, you get kicked out.

-So the the military has very high standards.
+So the military has very high standards.

 And one of the things I learned as a very young lieutenant is that the best defense against a biological agent, because back in the Cold War, we didn't know if the Russians would use a biological agent on us.